ABckh/ATM-project/README.md

 # ATM-project JAVA

-This is java program which imitates work of ATM-machine.
-Should be controlled only with numbers (My first experience working with java)
+This is java program which imitates work of ATM-machine, it should be controlled only with numbers (My first experience working with java)